explodinglabs/iko/README.md

 ## Bulk Migration Scripts

-Write scripts that create multiple migrations at once, enabling you to define change sets, or an entire application, at a high level.
+Write scripts that create multiple migrations at once.
+This enables you to define change sets, or an entire application, at a high level.

 For example, create a file named `migrations/create-app.sh`: